kbickar/asyncsleepiq/README.md

 # AsyncSleepIQ

 AsyncSleepIQ is an library for accessing the SleepIQ API from Python.
-[SleepIQ](http://www.sleepnumber.com/sn/en/sleepiq-sleep-tracker)` is an addon for [SleepNumber beds] (http://www.sleepnumber.com/).
+[SleepIQ](http://www.sleepnumber.com/sn/en/sleepiq-sleep-tracker) is an addon for [SleepNumber beds](http://www.sleepnumber.com/).

 ## Installation